santi81/jupyterHub/README.md

   4. You can now copy your Data-Sets to this disk as below (Optional):

          gcloud compute copy-files ~/LOCAL-FILE-1 ~/LOCAL-FILE-2 provisioner-01:/mnt/disks/jupyterhub-public-ro-data

+  5. Un-Mount the disk and delete the provisioner instance :

+         sh unmount-disk.bash jupyterhub-public-ro-data

-  5. Create Disk for Shared Content (read-write)
+  6. Create Disk for Shared Content (read-write)

          sh make-disk.bash jupyterhub-public-rw-data 100GB

+  7. Un-Mount the disk and delete the provisioner instance :

+         sh unmount-disk.bash jupyterhub-public-rw-data

-  6. Create a namespace for Kubernetes
+  8. Create a namespace for Kubernetes

          kubectl create namespace jupyterhub